gipi/blog/posts/2018/3/15/clock-atmega.md

 .. link:
 .. description:
 .. type: text
+.. has_math: true
 -->

-As any computing device based on transistors and flip-flop, a microcontroller needs a clock to  give the "rythm" for the cpu and peripherics.
+As any computing device based on transistors and flip-flop, a microcontroller needs a clock to  give the "rythm" for the cpu and peripherals.
 In particular for the ATMega328p the clock distribution is the following

 ![](/images/atmega-clock-distribution.png)